pintswap/pintswap-sdk/README.md

 #### `yarn test:maker`

-After running `yarn hardhat node`, this script will create a mock 'maker' that proposes a trade which can be then fulfilled on the frontend.
+After running `yarn hardhat node`, this script will create a mock 'maker' that proposes a trade with arbitrary tokens which can be then fulfilled on the frontend.

 Available environment variables for `yarn test:maker`
-- `WALLET=<your wallet>` (Funds provided wallet with 6000 ETH)
+- `WALLET=<wallet-address>` (Funds provided wallet with 6000 ETH)
-- `WETH=1` (Tests swapping of ETH which requires first wrapping then approving ETH before making the swap)
+- `ETH=1` (Tests swapping of ETH which requires first wrapping then approving ETH before making the swap)

 #### `yarn test:client <script>`